dmx-systems/dmx-documentation/docs/user.rst

 ------------------------------

 You can assign icons from the Font Awesome collection to your topic types.
+Editing the view configuration is explained with the topic type "Publication".
+In the section about :ref:`Modeling <user-modeling>` you will learn how to create such a topic type.
 Let's say you have a topic type "Publication" and you want all publications in your map to have a book icon.

 - Click onto the topic type "Publication", *not* onto an individual publication you already added.
 You are about to modify the general concept of all your publications, not an existing instance of it.